 It is also proposed to use £185k per annum to fund the events and floral grants budgets.
-However, for 2013/14 only, a sum of £50k of this funding will be transferred from events to support one-off tourism and regeneration projects.
+In 2014/15 a sum of £40k will be drawn down to support domestic violence advisors and £31k to support the Dalby Square project.
+A sum of £500k will also be transferred to a new reserve to support the objectives of the Destination Management Plan.